Service. Accountability. Results.

 Protect access to abortion and reproductive healthcare

-Maintain Minnesota’s role as a state that respects personal freedom
+Maintain Minnesota’s role as a state that respects personal freedom and bodily autonomy

 Ensure government does not interfere in private medical decisions